 Data published by the INE in Spain today showed new mortgages take a hit in Spain.
 Delays in completions.
 Caused by the new regulatory requirements implemented in June.

-The INE takes its data from Land Registry rather than the Notary offices so can cause a lead lag on information as it takes between 4 to 6 weeks for the Mortgage in Spain to be registered.
+The INE takes its data from Land Registry.
+Rather than the Notary offices.
+This causes a lead lag on information.
+It takes between 4 to 6 weeks for the Mortgage in Spain to be registered.

 The August figures will therefore reflect completions from July.

 Banks in Spain not ready for changes

 When the regulation was first made Law.
 The Spanish Banks were not prepared for some of the changes.
-In order to meet the changes they had to update systems and delay completions that were offered but could not meet the new stipulation of a 10 day cooling off period from point offer was registered at Notary along with the visit by the borrower or their POA to the Notary office 48 hours before completion.
+In order to meet the changes they had to update systems.
+Delay completions that were offered.
+Could not meet the new stipulation of a 10 day cooling off period.
+Which must happen from point offer registered at Notary.
+Along with the visit by the borrower.
+Or their POA.
+To the Notary office 48 hours before completion.

 Not only were the Banks not prepared, but neither were Notary offices.

-There also remained confusion as to whether the 10 day cooling off period for a mortgage in Spain started when the Notary received a copy of the offer, whether it included weekend and whether it was in fact when the Notary loaded the offer rather than received.
+There also remained confusion as to whether the 10 day cooling off period.
+For a mortgage in Spain.
+Started when the Notary received a copy of the offer.
+Whether it included weekend.
+Or whether it was in fact when the Notary loaded the offer rather than received.
 The changes in loan document requirements was one of the biggest issues.

 All of these factors had an impact.
 Many completions were postponed from the month they were supposed to complete.

-With minimum fines for the Banks of € 60k for not meeting new regulatory legislation requirements no lenders were willing to wing it and all took their time to understand and implement the changes at the expense of a reduction in completions in the meantime.
+With minimum fines for the Banks of € 60k.
+For not meeting new regulatory legislation requirements.
+No lenders were willing to wing it.
+They all took their time to understand and implement the changes.
+At the expense of a reduction in completions in the meantime.

 Now for November are we starting to see better levels of completions being booked.
 As finally new offers start to flow through.

 2019 looks to be a difficult year